USB hardware: Pin assignments

 USB 1.0, 1.1, and 2.0 use two wires for power (V_{BUS} and GND) and two wires for one differential signal of serial data.
-Mini and Micro connectors five contacts each, rather than the four of Standard connectors, with the additional contact, designated ID, electrically differentiating A and B plugs when connecting to the AB receptacles of On-The-Go devices.
+Mini and Micro connectors have five contacts each, rather than the four of Standard connectors, with the additional contact, designated ID, electrically differentiating A and B plugs when connecting to the AB receptacles of On-The-Go devices.
 The Type‑C plug of a Type‑C-to-legacy cable or adapter is similarly electronically marked as A or B: In a cable, it is marked as the complement of the connector on the opposite end because every legacy cable by definition has an A and a B end, and in an adapter the Type‑C plug is marked to match the plug the adapter accepts.

 USB 3.0 added a (bi-directional) lane (two additional differential pairs with a total of four wires, SSTx+, SSTx−, SSRx+ and SSRx−), providing full-duplex data transfers at SuperSpeed, making it similar to Serial ATA or single-lane PCI Express.

 USB 2 Standard, Mini-, and Micro-USB plugs shown end-on, not to scale.
 Light areas represent cavities.